YeQiuST/HEIC-To-JPG/README.md

 -  Create a subfolder called converted_jpg inside the selected folder.

 -  Save all converted .jpg images into that subfolder with the same filenames.

+You can also just download the exe file in the dist folder and simply use the program without any commands / installation